Professional support for services working with Avoidant Restrictive Food Intake Disorder (ARFID)

 • Take reasonable steps to improve their knowledge of ARFID or can appropriately acknowledge the limitations in their understanding and seek to signpost to those with more knowledge of the condition

-We also conducted a scoping survey within our region to explore the top priorities of families for any new and developing ARFID service or pathway.
+In 2023 we also conducted a scoping survey within our region to explore the top priorities of families for any new and developing ARFID service or pathway.
 The top 4 priorities from those with lived experience were:

 1. That services create pathways which are clear and easy to navigate/understand.
 They wanted service users to avoid being ‘bounced around’ different services